 Before we will dive into how you can finish your album, we should first breakdown the key elements of a song that make it unique and enjoyable to listen to.
-When you are making beats in a DAW like Fl Studio or Ableton Live, the process of finishing a song includes 4 phases:
+When you are making beats in a DAW like Fl Studio or Ableton Live, the process of finishing a song includes 4 stages:

-- Sketching Phase:
+- Sketching Stage:

 The most fun part!
 You generally lay out a 4-8 Bar loop and come up with a great idea, that you can structure your song around.

-- Arrangement Phase:
+- Arrangement Stage:

 In this state of your creation process you are building the musical structure of your song.
 Make sure to add some variations to it, so your music doesn’t appeal boring to the ear of the listener.
 A good rule of thumb is to add a variation at every 8 bars.

-- Mixing Phase:
+- Mixing Stage:

-In this part you want to make sure that you can hear every instrument in the whole song and they got its own unique place in the mix.
+In this part, you want to make sure that you can hear every instrument in the whole song and they got its own unique place in the mix.

-- Mastering Phase:
+- Mastering Stage:

 The final stage of the song creation process!
 Here everything is really about loudness and how your songs transfer to different streaming services or sound systems.
 After you have finished mastering your song, it’s ready to send it out into the world.

-2. Putting Together An Album
+Putting An Album Together

 At this point of the article I want to introduce you to a very helpful browser application called trello.
 This is used in lots of offices in order to navigate different projects and to document the progress each involved individual has made during the process.
 Good News: It’s pretty helpful for creating music albums as well and it is available for free!